YongkDu/yongkdu.github.io/_pages/about.md

 His research interests lies in the trustworthiness of machine learning.
 Especially,

-- Fairness evaluation and bias reduction.
+- Fairness evaluation and bias mitigation on discriminative models and generative models.
-- Task adaptability and generalization.
+- Interpretability and generalization.

 **Open to collaboration and internship opportunities!**